marcosasilvalepe/Google-restaurants/README.md

 npm >= 8.3.1

 ## Usage
-Install all dependencies with `npm install`
+Inside the folder from terminal install all dependencies with `npm install`

 From terminal run `node restaurants.js`